George Floyd death anniversary: Reckoning with police violence in limbo

 -

-McCarthy's Republicans push debt ceiling talks to brink, lawmakers leaving town for weekend
+Debt ceiling talks teeter on the brink, as lawmakers leave town for weekend without a deal

 -